-Manager of the individual departments may give suggestions to the top management before the preparation of the budget.
+Managers of the individual departments may give suggestions to the top management before preparing the budget.
 But, it is up to the top management to include those suggestions in the budget or not.

-For the top-down budget, the top management uses past experiences and the current market scenario, including margin pressure, competition, tax legislation, macroeconomic conditions and more.
+The top management uses past experiences and the current market scenario for the top-down budget, including margin pressure, competition, tax legislation, macroeconomic conditions, and more.

-Also, the management uses past years budget and financial statements as a reference for making an allocation to various departments.
+Also, the management uses past years’ budgets and financial statements as a reference for allocating to various departments.
 Additionally, senior management may also use input from lower-level managers.
 For instance, if any department accounted for 20% of the overall expenditure last year, then this year it would be allocated 20% of the funds.
 Any adjustments to these numbers will be based on the input from the managers or the current market scenario.